thiagofm/clojuremagick/README.md

    [:rotate "-90"]
    [:flip]])

-; Convert a file -- keeping the old version (cm/with-copy file
+; Convert a file -- keeping the old version.
+The new version will have the thumb_rotated_small prefix.
+(cm/with-copy file
+  :thumb-rotated-small
   [[:resize "250x200>"]
    [:rotate "-90"]
    [:flip]])

-; Convert a file with multiple outputs (will always keep the old version) (cm/with-copy file
+; Convert a file with multiple outputs (will always keep the old version).
+The new version will have the prefix specified as the name of the version.
+(cm/with-copy
+  file
   (cm/version